Canadian Society of Soil Science

 The Canadian Society of Soil Science (CSSS) is a non-governmental, non-profit organization for scientists, engineers, technologists, administrators and students involved in professional soil science.
 Its goal is to nurture the discipline of soil science in Canada.

-Society Administration
+Administration

 The Society is administered by a 9-member Council consisting of a President, President-Elect, Past-President, Secretary, Treasurer, two Councillors (Western and Eastern Councillor), Graduate Student Representative, and the Editor of the Canadian Journal of Soil Science.
 Council meets once annually, at the Annual Meeting, and conducts ongoing e-mail correspondence and business motions throughout the year.
 The Annual Meeting consists of both Scientific and Business Meetings, and concludes with an Awards Banquet.